aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/README.md

 - measure voltage in the range of  [0;3.3V]
 - measure electrical resistance [0; 10^6] Ohm
 - do temperature and humidity compensation on all measurements
-- has a voltage reference sensor for improved accurcy on analog measurements
+- has a voltage reference sensor for improved accurcy on ADC measurements
 - has a motion sensor to know if anyone moved a specimen during an experiment

 <br>